 - Guy Schoenborn

-You’ll be met at La Aurora International by a member of the Lodge’s staff.
+You’ll be met at La Aurora International in Guatemala City by a member of the Lodge’s staff.
 He will escort you to your private vehicle.
 It’s a 90-minute drive from the airport to Sailfish Oasis Lodge on the Pacific Coast; and this ground transfer is included in the package.
-For an additional fee, a helicopter flight can be arranged that will reduce the travel time to 15 minutes.
+For an additional fee, a helicopter flight can be arranged that will reduce the travel time to 20 minutes.

 5-nights and 4-days guided fishing:

-International airfare to/from Guatemala City, gratuities to staff, boat captains, porters, and guides, personal expenses, beverages (other than soda and beer on fishing days on the boat), any extra flies used (first fly is free), travel insurance (recommended), lunch in Antigua, beverages, room tax, and anything not mentioned under inclusions.
+International airfare to and from Guatemala City; gratuities to staff, boat captains, porters, and guides; personal expenses, beverages (other than soda and beer on fishing days on the boat), any extra flies (first fly is free), travel insurance (recommended), lunch in Antigua, room tax, and anything not mentioned under inclusions.

 Fishing Days: Breakfast is served at 6:00 a.m.
-You’ll then be taken to Marina Pez Vela.
-You will leave the dock at 7:00 a.m. for a full day of fishing with lunch, snacks, beer and non- alcoholic beverages included.
-Between 4:30 p.m. and 5:00 p.m., you’ll return to the dock to be met by your driver who’ll transport you back to the hotel.
-Appetizers and then dinner follow.
+After breakfast, you’ll be driven to Marina Pez Vela, a five minute drive.
+You'll leave the dock at 7:00 a.m. for a full day of fishing.
+Lunch, snacks, beer and non-alcoholic beverages are provided in the boats.
+Between 4:30 p.m. and 5:00 p.m., you’ll return to the dock.
+Your driver will transport you back to the hotel.
+You'll freshen up then enjoy appetizers before dinner.